 The Whiskey Sour – a classic cocktail that is extremely easy to make.
 It’s just got a few ingredients, but it’s got all a good cocktail could ask for: it’s sweet, it’s sour, and let’s be honest; it’s kind of strong.
 You can also really easily make this into a ginger whiskey sour!

 Why Do we Have Egg Whites in a Whiskey Sour?

-I know a lot of people freak out when they see the recipe and it calls for one raw egg white – let me tell you, you cannot taste it!
+I know a lot of people freak out when they see the recipe and it calls for raw egg whites – let me tell you, you cannot taste it!
 It’s completely flavorless.
 The egg white gives a pretty white foam and it can be omitted if you really want to.
 But if it is solely for the “Oh but I don’t like eggs” – then that excuse won’t work.

 I want to make it a Ginger Whiskey Sour